 - It is a one-time or secondary project.

-- When a project is either very little or very huge, you don’t want to add full-time people to the team.
+- When a project is very small or huge, you don’t want to add full-time people to the team.

 - In case you require more than simply developers.